Welcome to my Royal Fish Hunter app review.

 I would though be interested in hearing your thoughts on the game.

 Have you played the game?
-Is there any other apps you would like me to check out next?
+Are there any other apps you would like me to check out next?